The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Missouri: Diverse Job Market and Affordable Living

 Missouri offers a compelling mix of affordable living and diverse job opportunities.
+St. Louis and Kansas City, the larger cities in Missouri, have higher living costs compared to smaller towns like Springfield and Joplin, but they remain affordable compared to national averages.
 The cost of living index for the state is 89.1.
 This figure is 11.5% lower than the national average.
 With a median home value of $233,600, Missouri provides affordable housing options for many.

 Kansas City, a major urban center in Missouri, boasts an average home price of $440,210, presenting a range of housing options within the state.
 The median household income in Missouri is $63,594, reflecting economic stability and job opportunities.
 With approximately 70,000 job openings across various sectors, Missouri’s job market is robust and diverse.